Technical growth partner

 A technical growth partner for the systems behind your online business.

-Ongoing senior technical ownership for founders and operators who need one partner to help choose, implement, test, document, and review the systems work behind CRM, funnels, automation, memberships, Shopify operations, dashboards, integrations, and AI workflows.
+A technical growth partner helps the business choose, implement, test, document, and review the technical work behind CRM, funnels, automation, membership access, Shopify tracking, dashboards, integrations, and practical AI workflows while preserving system memory.

 Good Fit